daeun-ops/english-playground/business-eng/Day02.md

 ### 09 Okay, let's get back to what you were saying before.

-### 10 We're whort on tiem, so I'll brief on this.
+### 10 We're Short on tiem, so I'll brief on this.